 Why Winter Tests Your Grit

-Winter is a unique beast.
-For many, Seasonal Affective Disorder (SAD) isn't just a buzzword—it’s a real drop in energy and mood that makes every chapter feel twice as long.
-Then there’s the "mid-semester slump."
-The holiday excitement is over, the weather is grey, and the library feels a lot further away than your warm bed.
+Winter presents significant challenges.
+For many, Seasonal Affective Disorder (SAD) is more than a buzzword; it is a real drop in energy and mood that makes every chapter feel twice as long.
+The mid-semester slump also sets in.
+Holiday excitement has faded, the weather is grey, and the library feels much further away than a warm bed.

 The mental load is also higher this time of year.
 You’re likely juggling final projects, exam prep, and the social or financial stress that comes with the season.
 Learning to spot the signs of student burnout early is vital.
 When the sky is permanently grey, it’s easy to mistake genuine emotional exhaustion for just "feeling tired."